-Please visit the following website: allwell.superiorhealthplan.com for information on how to obtain needed care during a disaster.
+Please visit the following website: www.wellcare.com/medicare for information on how to obtain needed care during a disaster.

 Generally, if you cannot use a network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.